lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 Directive *haskell rts_options* declares that we are going to use 4 CPU cores (*-N4*) for image conversion tasks: this is a good choice on a quad-core processor when high CPU utilization is expected.
-For dealing with huge images, we also increased Haskell GC allocation area up to *128Mb* (*-A128m*) to possibly minimize frequency of GC calls.
-Directives *limit_conn_zone* and *limit_conn* must effectively limit number of simultaneously processed client requests to the number of CPU cores (*4*) in order to protect CPU from overloading.
+For dealing with huge images, we also increased Haskell GC allocation area up to *32Mb* (*-A32m*) to possibly minimize frequency of GC calls.
+We also forcibly switched to sequential GC (*-qg*), which is quite appropriate in our intrinsically single-threaded handler *convertToPng*.
+Directives *limit_conn_zone* and *limit_conn* must effectively limit number of simultaneously processed client requests to the number of CPU cores (*4*) in order to protect the CPU from overloading.

 In location */convert/topng*, directive *client_max_body_size* declares that all requests whose bodies exceed *20Mb* will be rejected.
 Directive